Clean Air Push Pull Systems

 3. Air Flow: Duct placement and air flow direction is designed based on the area of filtration and the layout of the building.
 Our group of engineers designs a duct layout based off of provided building plans to ensure that exact placement of the duct allows for even push and pull off air to create the “wall” of re-circulated, clean air.
 This wall is created by placing re-circulation duct (push) and extraction duct (pull) parallel to each other on opposite sides of the filtration area to ensure that air is flowing from one side of the area to the other.

 4. Extraction (Pull): Placed opposite of the re-circulation duct and connected to the inlet of the filtration unit, the extraction duct will pull smoky particle filled air into the duct and move it to the filtration system.
 Proper design will allow for optimum, controlled extraction of the particles from the facility.

 The (pulling), air filtration, and (pushing) process is generated by the fan inside the Clean Air BRAHM™ Collector and is specifically sized for the system.
-The solution can be controlled further using the Clean Air Smart Panel that through the Smart Drive (VFD) automatically controls the air flow, resulting in lower operating costs and better performance.
+The solution can be controlled further using the Clean Air Smart Panel that through the Synapse™ Panel (VFD) automatically controls the air flow, resulting in lower operating costs and better performance.